< Back to latest news & events

 Interestingly, Aarke’s defence relied solely on claim interpretation.
 Aarke did not counterclaim for invalidity.
 Had a counterclaim been made, Aarke might have been able to argue that the claim as interpreted was obvious from the prior art acknowledged in the description.
 Future litigants may be more wary of relying solely on interpretation as a defence.

 This case also highlights yet another area where the drafting of the description can affect claim interpretation.
 Practitioners should already be wary of drafting specifications that rely solely on examples and embodiments that are significantly narrower than the claims, as we have seen how the UPC has relied on more narrowly drafted patent descriptions to restrict claims that have a broader literal meaning.
-With the jury still out as to whether the file history can be relied upon to interpret a claim, we may not be able to rely on using post-filed data to counter the potentially restricting effects of e.g., narrowly drafted examples insofar as claim interpretation is concerned[2].
+With the jury still out as to whether the file history can be relied upon to interpret a claim, we may not be able to rely on using post-filed submissions in the file wrapper to counter the potentially restricting effects of e.g., narrowly drafted examples insofar as claim interpretation is concerned[2].
 Following this decision, practitioners should also be mindful of the narrowing effect that characterisation of the prior art may have on claim interpretation.

 [1] Currently subject to a referral before the Enlarged Board, G1/24